marxanweb/general/documentation/docs_user.md

 Deleting planning grids can only be done by admin users and should be done with great caution as those grids may be in use in any number of projects on that Marxan Server.
 If they are deleted then the projects that reference them will no longer work correctly and it may not be possible to repair them.

 ### The Planning Units tab
 When a planning grid is used within a project, by default all of the planning units within the grid are used in the analysis.
 If you want to change how these planning units are used, this is done through the Planning Units tab.
-This tab allows you to either manually include or exclude individual planning units, or to include or exclude all planning units which contain existing protected areas.
+This tab allows you to either manually include or exclude individual planning units, or to include all planning units which contain existing protected areas.
 These are described in the sections below.

 #### Including/excluding individual planning units
 Manually including or excluding individual planning units is useful where a real-world issue affects where new protected areas can be designated.
-For example, if you know that a particular planning unit contains a restricted military area, then you can manually exclude that planning unit from the project.
+For example, if you know that a particular planning unit contains a restricted military area and cannot be designated, then you could manually exclude that planning unit from the project.

-If you want to manually include or exclude individual planning units from the project then click on the lock icon.
-The planning units are now in edit mode, where you can now change the status of any of the units to be one of the following:
+If you want to manually include or exclude individual planning units from the project, then click on the lock icon.
+The planning units are now in edit mode, where you can change the status of any of the units to be one of the following:

 - initially included (i.e. the planning unit is initially in the reserve system but is not guaranteed to be in the results).
 - locked in the reserve system, i.e. the planning unit will be present in every solution.